ravendb/book/Intro/Intro.md

 Modern systems are rarely composed of a stand-alone application.
 So to finish up this section, we'll explore how RavenDB integrates with other systems and databases.
 RavenDB was explicitly designed to make such integration easier.
-We'll go over how to create data flow that automatically syncronizes data to different destinations, be they RavenDB instances or even relational databases.
+We'll go over how to create data flow that automatically synchronizes data to different destinations, be they RavenDB instances or even relational databases.

 #### Part III — Querying and indexing